 Chris’s ambition to break the embargo, albeit in a flight simulator, turned into reality thanks to careful planning and patience.
 The flight was delayed by a few weeks due to periodic maintenance on the simulator and other obligations of the crew.

-Our duty began with the preflight briefing, talking about the technical state of the simulator, route to be flown, weather en-route, notices to airmen and other items that would be otherwise talked about if we were to conduct a real flight, such as cockpit and cabin preflight preparations and security measures etc. The flight route was a typical one that commercial airlines usually follow taking us through Belgium, Germany, Czech Republic, Austria, Hungary, Serbia, Bulgaria, Greece, Turkey and finally North Cyprus.
+Our duty began with the preflight briefing, talking about the technical state of the simulator, the route to be flown, weather en-route. notices to airmen and other items that would be otherwise talked about if we were to conduct a real flight, such as cockpit and cabin preflight preparations and security measures etc. The flight route was a typical one that commercial airlines usually follow taking us through Belgium, Germany, Czech Republic, Austria, Hungary, Serbia, Bulgaria, Greece, Turkey, and finally North Cyprus.